andersbrekke/GCP-and-Elastic/README.md

 #### Respository Structure:
-  / Part 1: Elastic on GCP - Set up a trial account
+  / Step 1: Elastic setup (Set up an Elastic trial account, hosted on GCP)

-  / Part 2: Pub/Sub set up (Topics and Subscriptions)
+  / Step 2: Pub/Sub set up (Topics and Subscriptions)

-  / Part 3: Create a Streaming Dataflow job reading from Pub/Sub and pushing to Elastic
+  / Step 3: Create a Streaming Dataflow job reading from Pub/Sub and pushing to Elastic

-  / Part 4: Sending Industrial IOT Data
+  / Step 4: Sending IOT Data

-  / Part 5: Explore the data in Elastic
+  / Step 5: Explore the data in Elastic

 ##### If you are doing this lab in your own environment, it's recommended to create a seperate project to isolate the work.
 If you are doing this lab in a Qwiklabs environment, follow the below steps: